kelveden/ring-jwt/README.md

 ```

 Depending upon the cryptographic algorithm that is selected for the middleware, a different
 map of options will be required.
+Note that, at the point your ring middleware is wired up, ring-jwt will
+throw an error if it detects that the given options are invalid.

 Currently the following [JWA](https://tools.ietf.org/html/rfc7518#page-6) algorithms are
 supported for the purposes of JWS: